 You should see a list of updates.
 Make sure only a few are selected and click “Install.”
 It is best to choose the lowest numbered updates first since Microsoft expects them to be installed in order.

 Continue repeating steps #4 and #5 until all the critical updates have been installed.
 You can then repeat the process for optional updates if you want.
 When you have finished, reset the Windows Update settings to update Automatically.

-Restart your computer in Normal Mode.
+After you install Windows update gradually, restart your computer in Normal Mode.